AdrianGarciaH/Fall_22_Capstone_CTCT_Public/README.md

  ### Please note that no datasets are included in this repository as some of our data is concidered sensitive and private.

  ## Team Members
-George Bingham Reynolds- gbr2114 \n
+George Bingham Reynolds- gbr2114 /n
 Adrian Garcia Hernandez - ag4482
 Haoyang (Alex) Shen - hs3312
 Sung Jun (Kevin) Won - sw3049